matn7/CS-Notes/src/main/java/basic_java/README.md

 - Keyword super allows to call super type methods.
 - Comparable interface when class want to allow sort their elements.
-- Callback - code fragment is call as a result on user response.
+- Callback: Code fragment is call as a result on user response.
 - Interface is used heavily in API to define contract of a class.
 - You cannot create non abstract method in interface.
 All methods are for default abstract.
-- Since Java8 methods in interfaces can contain `default`, `static` and `abstract` methods.
+- Since Java 8 methods in interfaces can contain `default`, `static` and `abstract` methods.

 ### Class Object

-- Parent class of all classes
+- Parent class of all classes:
-    - hashCode
+    - `hashCode()`
-    - equals
+    - `equals()`
-    - toString
+    - `toString()`
-    - clone
+    - `clone()`
-    - finalize
+    - `finalize()`
-    - notify
+    - `notify()`
-    - notifyAll
+    - `notifyAll()`
-    - wait
+    - `wait()`

-### Abstract class and methods
+### Abstract class and methods.

-- Cannot instantiate abstract class
+- Cannot instantiate abstract class.
-- Are needed during inheritance
+- Are needed during inheritance.
-- Want something to be overridden to not forget about it later
+- Want something to be overridden to not forget about it later.
-- Additional responsibilities added to class
+- Additional responsibilities added to class.

 ### OOP

-- Objects - containers that keep variables functions thematically connected to each others, to use it easier later
+- Objects: Containers that keep variables functions thematically connected to each other, to use it easier later.
-- Classes - frame to build instances of objects
+- Classes: Frame to build instances of objects.
 - Objects have:
     - properties
     - methods
-- Constructor - reserve space in memory for object
+- Constructor: Reserve space in memory for object.
-- Creating an object from a class is called instantiation
+- Creating an object from a class is called instantiation.
-- Constructor references - Are counterpart to method references.
+- Constructor references: Are counterpart to method references.

 ```java
 Employee::new
 int[]::new === n->new int[n]
 ```

-- Local class is not declared as public or private as it isn't available outside of method
+- Local class is not declared as public or private as it isn't available outside of method.
 - Abstract method does not have implementation, abstract class can not have instantiation.
 - Class can define methods without implementation forcing subclasses to implement them.
-Such method and class that contain it are called abstract.
+- Such method and class that contain it are called abstract.
 - Abstract classes can have instance variables or constructors.
 - **Abstract class is used to provide default implementation with something left to customize.**
-- Encapsulation - use of objects implemented by someone else, use their methods without know what sits inside
+- Encapsulation: Use of objects implemented by someone else, use their methods without know what sits inside.
-- Instance variable are in default initialized
+- Instance variable are in default initialized.
-- Local variables need to be explicitly initialized
+- Local variables need to be explicitly initialized.
-- If part can exists without whole then relationship between two class is known as **aggregation**
+- If part can exist without whole then relationship between two class is known as **aggregation**.
-- If part cannot exists without whole the relationship between two class is known as **composition**
+- If part cannot exists without whole the relationship between two class is known as **composition**.

 ### What is the difference between composition and inheritance ?